 Upon order of the Supreme Court it shall be the duty of the Election Commission to forthwith cause to be published, in at least one (1) newspaper of general circulation in the state, a notice of such filing and the apparent sufficiency or insufficiency thereof and notice that any citizen or citizens of Cherokee Nation may file a protest to the petition or an objection to the count made by a written notice to the Supreme Court and to the proponent or proponents filing the petition, said protest to be filed within ten (10) days after publication.
-A copy of the protest or objection to the count, notice shall also be given to the Election Commission and the party filing a protest, if one was filed.
+A copy of the protest or objection to the count shall be filed with the Election Commission.
+In case of the filing of an objection to the count, notice shall also be given to the Election Commission and the party filing a protest, if one was filed.